 Consider launching a peer-to-peer recognition program to empower your employees to recognize each other.

 While perks and amenities can't fix a broken culture, they can play a big part in defining and expanding your culture.
 For example, if you want work-life balance to be a primary tenant of your culture, you'd likely want to implement remote work policies and flexible work schedules.

 Think of what perks and benefits you could offer your staff to align with your culture.
-It could be anything from wellness programs to employee stock purchasing plans.
+It could be anything from employee wellness programs to employee stock purchasing plans.